 Everything said and done, I have to say I really love the Apple Watch, and it’s not just based on the merits of this watch as a device (even though it has a lot of those individual merits), it’s also because I am deep into the Apple ecosystem right now, and the Apple Watch works seamlessly with everything else I use.

 Heck, I’m not even mad about the battery life because I don’t really have a use for sleep tracking.
 That said, I would love not having to charge my watch every night, because that will be a nightmare on vacations or weekend trips.
+There are some tips that you can use to improve battery life on Apple Watch Series 6, but they are not enough if you want to get multi-day use out of it.

 Look, I don’t know what Apple is planning to do with the Apple Watch Series 6 when it launches this fall, but I am hoping that if the company decides to add sleep tracking, they will also make major improvements in the battery department.
 Until then, I’m happily sleeping off with my Series 5 on its charging cradle overnight, right along with my iPhone.